qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - When using Microsoft Excel to open a CSV file, Excel will do a lot of conversions, such as date conversion (e.g. turn `1/2` and `1-2` into `2-Jan`) and Excel won't show you the original string.
 [The gene SEPT1 was renamed due to this Excel issue](https://en.wikipedia.org/wiki/SEPTIN1).
 Excel will also make large numbers inaccurate (e.g. turn `12345678901234567890` into `12345678901234500000`) and won't show you the original accurate number, because Excel internally use floating point for number.
 - It's recommended to configure billing limit when using cloud services, especially serverless.
 See also: [ServerlessHorrors](https://serverlesshorrors.com/)
 - Big endian and little endian in binary file and net packet.
+- Blurring in image may not be enough to remove text information.
+See [Depix](https://github.com/spipm/Depixelization_poc).
+Opaque covering can fully remove text information.